shreyask5/My-Website-on-AWS-EC2/README.md

 - **Next Steps**: Continue developing the website with iterative updates and enhancements.
 Further optimize Nginx settings for better performance and reliability.

-For detailed setup instructions and future updates, refer to the full documentation.
+For detailed setup instructions and future updates, refer to the full documentation